Climate strategy

 Roadmap for reducing Scope 3 emissions

 A roadmap for reducing Scope 3 emissions is currently in development.
 Work in connection with Scope 3 currently has two main focuses.
 First, data quality will be improved in order to better determine the priorities, and second, emissions will be continuously reduced through specific projects and measures.
-Swatch Group is also aiming for actual elimination of emissions in the case of Scope 3 emissions.
+Swatch Group is also aiming for the actual elimination of emissions in the case of Scope 3 emissions.

 Climate-related risks and opportunities - Strategy